 We put a claim into Allianz and they did pay us for contents.
 Be very careful here because it quickly became apparent we were seriously underinsured on the contents part of the package.

-Allianz are refusing to pay for the loss of the building which were insured for over $900 000.
-They have chosen to interpret certain clauses in a way that is favourable to them and much to our detriment.
-There were questions asked verbally that were not documented in any way and they are using these to our disadvantage.
-We have had to go to the insurance ombudsman and are awaiting a decision.
+Allianz refused to pay for the loss of the buildings which were insured for over $900 000.
+They had chosen to interpret certain clauses in a way that was favourable to them and much to our detriment.
+There were questions asked verbally that were not documented in any way and they used these to our disadvantage.
+We have had to go to the insurance ombudsman and finally 15 months after the fire the ombudsman has ruled in our favour and against Allianz.

 This has been incredibly stressful.
-We, like many other people, have had the year from hell and this situation is only compounding the problem.
+We, like many other people, have had the year from hell and the insurance situation only compounded the problem.
 We paid our insurance premiums in good faith expecting that we would be covered in the case of catastrophic loss.
-Now we have no income, no business and no way to solve the problem unless Allianz comes to the party and does the right thing.
+Now we have no income and no business.

 You may like to read of our experience in the fires- summarised below